 A new specialist day college for young people with autism supported by The College of Haringey, Enfield and North East London (CONEL) officially opened last week.

-Ambitious College is run by the charity Ambitious About Autism, and aims to equip learners with knowledge, skills and experience they need to live, work and contribute as part of their communities.
+Ambitious College, run by the charity Ambitious About Autism, aims to equip learners with knowledge, skills and experience they need to live, work and contribute as part of their communities.

 The new Pears Campus, located at CONEL’s Tottenham Green Centre, opened its doors to learners in September 2016 and currently provides further education and training for more than 30 students aged 16 to 25 on the autistic spectrum.

 Minister of State for Vulnerable Children and Families, Edward Timpson MP, officially opened the college on 30 March, in the run up to World Autism Awareness Month in April.

 He said: “It is a real pleasure to come and open Ambitious College today and meet the young learners, their parents and staff.
 The college is doing amazing work in terms of providing learners with the vital support they need to access learning and employment opportunities as well as preparing them for adulthood.”

 CONEL will be working with the charity to provide students from Ambitious College with the chance to access vocational learning and social opportunities alongside their peers.

 Sparking at the event, CONEL Principal Andy Forbes said: “We are the main chance for many young people, and for this particular group of young people this is a real chance not just for them to get an education that will help them to be the person they want to be in their lives, but to prepare to be a productive members of society.”

 Former CONEL Principal Paul Head was passionate about supporting the charity and instigated the partnership before he passed away after a battle with cancer in 2014.

 At the opening, Ambitious College Principal Vivienne Berkeley announced a Learner Achievement Award would be named in Paul Head’s memory.